-Parameter: A(j,i) {MP}

-Description: Area converted from forest type j to non-forest type i during the Monitoring Period.
+Parameter: A(j,i) {MP} Description: Area converted from forest type j to non-forest type i during the Monitoring Period.
 Data unit: hectare per year.

-Value

-monitored Semi-deciduous forest to cropland 5,837.35

-during this Semi-deciduous forest to grassland 0

-Monitoring / Semi-deciduous forest to other lands 115.10

-Evergreen forest to cropland 319.57

-Reporting Evergreen forest to grassland 4.23

-Period: Evergreen forest to other lands 0

-Mangrove forest to cropland 0

-Mangrove forest to grassland 0

-Mangrove forest to other lands 0

-Source of i.
-Source

-data and

-description of measurement /calculation methods and procedures applied:

-Activity data used for the monitoring period are obtained from a combination of an annual wall-to-wall deforestation map with sampling to generate deforested area estimates through a stratified estimator.

-ii.
-Variable of interest

-The variable of interest are all the transitions specified above.
-It is important to note that the variables of interest are not aligned to the strata as this is not required.
-Strata is linked to the likelihood of presence of deforestation events, whereas the variable of interest is linked to the possible transitions of deforestation per forest type and post-deforestation type.

-ii.
+Value monitored during this Monitoring / Reporting Period: Semi-deciduous forest to cropland Semi-deciduous forest to grassland Semi-deciduous forest to other lands Evergreen forest to cropland Evergreen forest to grassland Evergreen forest to other lands Mangrove forest to cropland 5,840.16 0.0 115.10 319.50 4.20 0.0 Mangrove forest to grassland Mangrove forest to other lands 0.0 Mangrove forest to other lands 0.0 Source of data and description of measurement /calculation methods and procedures applied: i.
+Source Activity data used for the monitoring period are obtained for wall-to-wall deforestation map with sampling to general through a stratified estimator. ii.
+Variable of interest The variable of interest are all the transitions specified above variables of interest are not aligned to the strata as this is the likelihood of presence of deforestation events, whereas to the possible transitions of deforestation per forest type and the strata are strated as the possible transitions of deforestation per forest type and the strategies of the possible transitions of deforestation per forest type and the strategies of the possible transitions of deforestation per forest type and the strategies of the possible transitions of deforestation per forest type and the strategies of the strategies of the possible transitions of deforestation per forest type and the strategies of the strat e.
+It is import not required the variable ant to note that the Strata is linked to of interest is linked ii.
 Annual deforestation map